akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/1-event-sourced-shopping-cart.md

 ### Commands

 Commands are the "external" API of an entity.
 Entity state can only be changed by commands.
 The results of commands are emitted as events.
 A command can request state changes, but different events might be generated depending on the current state of the entity.
-A command can also be validated and be rejected if it has invalid input or can’t be handled by current state of the entity.
+A command can also be rejected if it has invalid input or can’t be handled by current state of the entity.

 Scala
 :  @@snip [ShoppingCart.scala](/samples/grpc/shopping-cart-service-scala/src/main/scala/shopping/cart/ShoppingCart.scala) { #commands #events }